Grand National Runners

 Who decides which horses run in the Grand National?

-The Grand National weights will be released in February 2025 by the British Horseracing Authority’s head of handicapping.
+The Grand National weights are released every February by the British Horseracing Authority’s head of handicapping.
 They decide the weights and ratings for the runners entered which will invariably end up being a deciding factor in who the final 34 runners will be on the day.

-Once each horse has been allocated a weight to carry, we have a clearer idea which horses will be the confirmed Grand National runners for 2025.
-This has a significant impact on the 2025 Grand National betting odds.
+Once each horse has been allocated a weight to carry, we have a clearer idea which horses will be the confirmed Grand National 2025 runners.
+This has a significant impact on the Grand National betting odds.

 As long as horses meet the criteria, there is essentially no limit to the number of initial entries.
 On the day, however, a maximum of 34 Grand National horses can run, a reduction on the previous maximum of 40.